At Everybody Physiotherapy in Penrith we have an on-site 20 metre long and 1.7m deep Water Hydrotherapy pool (DWH).

 DO YOU NEED TO BE ABLE TO SWIM TO DO HYDROTHERAPY?

 Being able to swim is not essential when doing hydrotherapy and initially the physiotherapist will be with you.
 Depending on your condition, water confidence and as you progress there are several possibilities.
 These may include buddy situations, independent exercise or other possibilities, we will discuss the best option for you.
 We have ladders at each end of our pool as well as a hydraulic chair lift for easy access.
+We also provide Physio Aid visits with one of our practitioners in the pool until you can confidence to complete your program alone, if it is necessary.

 WHAT DO I WEAR TO THE POOL?
 (I DON'T OWN SWIMMERS)